parreitu/mailwatch-kill-stuck-mailscanner-child/README.md

-# mailwath-kill-stucked-mailscanner-child
+# mailwatch-kill-stuck-mailscanner-child
-A python script to solve problems with stucked Mailscanner children
+A python script to solve problems with stuck Mailscanner children